Joanikije Mićović

-Joanikije II (Јоаникије, secular name Jovan Mićović, Јован Мићовић; born 20 April 1959) is a Serbian Orthodox metropolitan bishop serving as the Metropolitan of Montenegro and the Littoral and the primate of the Serbian Orthodox Church in Montenegro since May 2021, previously he served as the administrator of the same diocese from October 2020, and death of his predecessor Amfilohije (Radović).
+Joanikije II (Јоаникије, secular name Jovan Mićović, Јован Мићовић; English: Joannicius II; born 20 April 1959) is a Serbian Orthodox metropolitan bishop serving as the Metropolitan of Montenegro and the Littoral and the primate of the Serbian Orthodox Church in Montenegro since May 2021, previously he served as the administrator of the same diocese from October 2020, and death of his predecessor Amfilohije (Radović).
 Bishop Joanikije was the head of the Eparchy of Budimlja and Nikšić from 2002 until 2021 and titular bishop of Budimlja betweein 1999 and 2002.

 Early life and education

 He was born on 20 April 1959 into the Banjani tribe in the village of Velimlje near the city of Nikšić.
 Through his maternal family he is related to Arsenije IV Jovanović Šakabenta.
 He finished his secondary education at the Nikšić Gymnasium.
 He graduated from the University of Belgrade Faculty of Orthodox Theology in 1990 and he finished his advanced studies at the University of Belgrade Faculty of Philosophy.
 He was ordained a monk in the Ćelija Piperska Monastery on 30 October 1990.
 He was ordained a hierodeacon on 7 February 1991 and a hieromonk on 17 February 1991, taking the role of caretaker head of the Savina Monastery.
 On 1 September 1991 he became the head of the Cetinje Monastery and a teacher and main instructor in the re-formed Cetinje Seminary.
 In September 1995, he was promoted to the rank of protosyncellus and he was placed as the caretaker rector of the Cetinje Seminary.